csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 caveat.
 Anything we see styled in here might have an extra layer of styling applied to it in a pretty opinionated and greedy manner.

+* Scopes are pretty rare: make triple sure you need them.
+* They rely entirely on nesting, so make sure people are aware of this.

 ## Stateful Namespaces: `is-`/`has-`

 Format: